futel/twilio-sip-server/README.md

 We are assuming the default outgoing voice geographic permissions are good.
 Currently these are US/Canada, Puerto Rico, Mexico, Dominican Republic.
 There are more NANPA destinations but most of those are expensive.

-# Deploy, promote, delete service
+# Deploy, promote, delete service, set up client

-See README-deploy.
+See README-deploy, README-client.

 # Other things to do